-LinkedIn today reveals the most over-used “buzzwords” by recruiters on the day that the UK’s January Job Hunt begins in earnest.
+LinkedIn has revealed the most over-used “buzzwords” by recruiters on the day that the UK’s January Job Hunt begins in earnest.

 As recruiters think about their own futures, LinkedIn today released a list of the ten most overused “buzzwords” on the LinkedIn profiles of talent acquisition professionals in 2014.